AlphaKretin/bastion-bot/README.md

 	"Equip": ""
 }
 ```
+Keys are what the emotes are used to represent, and the values are the emote to use - either a literal emoji, or the Discord code for a custom emote in a server the bot will be in.
+You can get this by typing a backslash before the emote in Discord.
+Besides all monster types and attributes, and Spell/Trap subtypes, the following emotes are expected:
+`???`, used when Bastion fails to load a type or attribute.
+`thumbsup`, a positive reaction used when a correct answer is given in Trivia.
+`thumbsdown`, a negate reaction used when a wrong answer is given in Trivia.
+This can be left null to reduce spam/clutter.
+`NormalST`, representing a Normal Spell/Trap.
+`Level`, a Level star.
+`Rank`, a Rank star.
+`NLevel`, a Negative Level star, for anime Dark Synchros.
+`Link`, a symbol representing Link Rating.
+`L.Scale`, the left Pendulum Scale.
+`R.Scale`, the right Pendulum Scale.

+If using a custom emote for `thumbsup` or `thumbsdown`, leave out the `>` on the end.

 ### Banlist
 By default, the banlist file is called `lflist.json`, and is expected to be found in a subfolder of the local directory called `config`, i.e. `config/lflist.json`.
 The script expects `lflist.json` to contain a object, with statuses (e.g. "TCG", "OCG") as the keys, and the values are further objects, with card IDs as keys and how many copies you are allowed in your deck as the value.
 If a card is not in the list, it is assumed to be unlimited.